 The illustration above shows a view zoomed into the drawing, near downtown Boston.
 We typically will want to create separate drawings for the points, lines and areas from the drawing.
 This is easy to do by using the Select pane to select all areas, copy them, paste into a new table and then create a drawing from that table, and so on for lines and points.

-With the focus on the open drawing, using the Select pane, we click on the Areas template.
+With the focus on the open drawing window, using the Select pane choose the Geom field, and then double-click on the Search template to launch it.

 That selects the areas, which right away are shown in red selection color.
 We choose Edit - Copy to copy the selected areas to the Clipboard.

 We click on the Project pane and choose Edit - Paste.
 That pastes the copied areas from the clipboard as a new table, called boston_massachusetts 2.
 We change the name of the table to boston_massachusetts areas, a more useful name.
 We Right-click onto the new table and in the context menu choose Create - New Drawing.

 In the New Drawing dialog we leave default settings as is, but we must specify the coordinate system by clicking the coordinate system picker button.

 In the resulting menu we choose Latitude / Longitude and then we press Create Drawing.

 A new drawing appears in our project.
 We can repeat the procedure above to copy the lines (using the Lines template in the Select pane), to paste them as a table and then to create a new drawing using that lines table.
 We can then again repeat the procedure to copy points (using the Points template in the Select pane) from the original drawing and to make a new points drawing.